 People live only in oases on small scales and they rely on farming, herding animals, and migrating.
 They have to plant wheat, barley, fruit trees, and alike.
 In some areas, farming is also in vain.
 So, they have to make a living just by herding cattle.
 When neither of the above helps, they have to migrate somewhere else in search of better living conditions.

 Accommodation & Clothing

-Sun-dried brick, raw mud and in some areas a limited quantity of stone are the only constructional materials used to build houses.
+Sun-dried brick, raw mud, and in some areas a limited quantity of stone are the only constructional materials used to build houses.
 Walls have to be built very thick for the sake of insulation and roofs have to be built in cupola or vaulted forms to last longer.

 People are usually dressed in bright colors and clothing is mostly made of cotton.
-They are loose and long unless people are influenced by city dwellers’ culture.
+They are loose and long unless people are influenced by the city dwellers’ culture.

 Although the Iranian plateau forces its compelling situations, its inhabitants struggle for preserving living conditions.
 These hard-working people, who have been struggling for thousands of years in the deserts of Iran, will not give up so easily.

 I’ve noticed large circular berms in the desert north east of Qom.
 What are these for.